nvattipalli/DFT_FrequencyFiltering/report.md

 * Computed the fft of the image using fft, fft2 inbuilt functions
 * Shifted the fft image using fftshift
 * Computed the mask
+Filtered the image based on mask
+Computed the inverse shift and inverse fourier transform Computed the magnitude